reyesenamorado97/tdd-student-store-starter/README.md

     website design.
 I strongly modeled it after the example website because I didn't feel like I had the time to come up with my own unique design.

+    PART 2
+    I wish I could have made some of the rendered components looked prettier.
+The receipt is ugly and I do wish
+    I implemented the rest of the stretch features, but I simply had to take care of life things ouver the weekend instead.
+I do feel like I have the ability to complete them thanks to the work done on the previous labs!

 Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?